phalcon-orphanage/docs/README.md

 * [Spanish / Español (es)](https://docs.phalconphp.com/es/latest/index.html)
 * [Ukranian / Українська (uk)](https://docs.phalconphp.com/uk/latest/index.html)

-If you would like to translate the Phalcon Docs into your language, create a new folder using your language's [ISO 639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes), copy the contents of `en/` into it and submit it as a Pull Request.
+If you would like to translate the Phalcon Docs into your language, you'll need to find out your language's [ISO 639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
+For example, to create Vietnamese (vi), run the following command:

+    php cli.php language create vi